cuzz22000/web-crawler-cli/README.md

 6 actionable tasks: 6 executed
 ```

 ### Running
-The application can be run by invoking two different methods.
+From the command line the application can be run by invoking two different methods.

 The first is to use gradle to run the project with its internal `JavaExec` command.
 This is invoked as follows.